tanupat085/tanupat085/README.md

 ### Hi there 👋
-im aod (Tanupat satitvattana ) 17 years old currently studying in saengthongvitthya school :blush: ♥ here is my github profile that i dropped tons of my porject here THX ----
+im aod (Tanupat satitvattana ) 18 years old currently studying in AMI-KMITL :blush: ♥ here is my github profile that i dropped tons of my porject here THX ----
 <br>
 im a bigfan of -the self made